dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 ### Qemu Monitor

-Qemu monitor is a tool used to send complex commands to the qemu emulator, is useful to for example add/remove media images to the system, freeze/unfreeze the VM, and to inspect the state of the Virtual machine without using an external debugger.
+Qemu monitor is a tool used to send complex commands to the qemu emulator, is useful to for example add/remove media images to the system, freeze/unfreeze the VM, and to inspect the state of the virtual machine without using an external debugger.

 One way to start Qemu monitor on a unix system is using the following parameter when starting qemu: